rackerlabs/support-how-to/content/cloud-block-storage/troubleshoot-a-cloud-block-storage-volume-in-read-only-mode.md

 #### Unmount a volume from a Linux server

-To unmount a volume from a Linux server, you first need to confirm how the volume is presented to the cloud server by using the following steps:
+To unmount a volume from a Linux server, you first need to confirm how the volume is presented to the cloud server by following these steps:

 1. Log in to the [Cloud Control Panel](https://login.rackspace.com).
 2. In the top navigation bar, click **Select a Product > Rackspace Cloud**.